• USD

 Highlights

 After breakfast, depart Eswatini and travel west toward South Africa via the Oshoek border post, with your guide handling timing and formalities.
-Before leaving the kingdom, stop at Ngwenya Glass, known for producing handmade glassware from recycled glass since the late 1980s.
-Browse the showroom for bowls, jugs, paperweights, and animal figurines, and enjoy the gardens and viewpoints that overlook the valley near the border.
-If you’d like, meet artisans and view the furnace area from designated points.
+Before leaving the kingdom, stop at Ngwenya Glass, renowned for its handmade glassware produced from recycled glass since the late 1980s.
+Browse the showroom for bowls, jugs, paperweights, and animal figurines, and enjoy the gardens and viewpoints overlooking the valley near the border.
+If time allows, observe the artisans at work from the designated viewing areas.

-Back in South Africa, continue through Badplaas and Machadodorp to join the N4 toward Johannesburg.
-Your guide schedules comfort stops and keeps the drive relaxed after an activity-filled itinerary.
-Arrival is in the late afternoon or evening, depending on traffic and border conditions, with drop-off at O.R.
+After crossing into South Africa, continue via Warburton and Carolina before joining the N4 west toward Johannesburg.
+Your guide schedules comfort stops along the way, ensuring a relaxed journey after an activity-filled itinerary.
+Arrival is in the late afternoon or evening, depending on traffic and border formalities, with drop-off at O.R.
 Tambo International Airport or a city location by arrangement.
-The tour concludes on arrival in Johannesburg, ending an in-depth safari-and-culture journey across Limpopo, Kruger, and Eswatini.
+The tour concludes on arrival in Johannesburg, ending an in-depth safari-and-culture journey across Limpopo, Kruger National Park, and Eswatini.

 Included